UFST-appudvikling/ticketauth-android/docs/README.md

 #### onNewAccessToken
-If you need to get a callback whenever the library obtains a new access token, either through token refresh or relogin, call this function:
+If you need to get a callback whenever the library obtains a new access token, either through token refresh or re-login, call this function:

 ```kotlin
     .onNewAccessToken { token ->